EmilianC/Gemcutter/README.md

 * C++ Reflection

 # Quick Start
-1. Run "INSTALL.cmd" to save the checkout path to the environment and instal the project template.
+1. Run "INSTALL.cmd" to save the checkout path to the environment and install project templates.
 	- You might have to restart your computer for this to take effect.
 2. Run "BUILD.cmd" to compile the engine and tools.
 3. Create a new game project by selecting ```Add New Project -> Visual C++ -> Jewel3D Project```.